 7. Beet greens

+Most people are familiar with beets, while Beet Greens go unnoticed.
+This is very unfortunate since these leaves are edible and very beneficial.
 They are a great source of vitamins and minerals such as vitamin A, vitamin K, potassium, calcium, and fiber.

 Beet greens are also rich in lutein, an antioxidant that fights against cataracts and macular degeneration.